wanyoike-max/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Script 5 shows us how to print 10 times from 0 to 14

 * Script 6 shows us how to print a straight line in a terminal

+* Script 7 shows us how to draw a diagonal line in the terminal